deepstne/website/pages/servers.md

   </div>
 </div>

-## Global network rules
+## Community guidelines
-For your convenience, we have a dedicated [server rules page](../rules) for your reference of the server's global rules.
-This page is kept up-to-date with the latest changes to our rules, and we'll always let you know when something changes.
+For our members, we have a [server rules page](../rules) of the server's global community guidelines to help players conduct themselves with a few, short and memorable rules.
+This page is kept up-to-date with the latest changes to our guidelines, and we'll always let you know when something changes.

 An in-depth punishment guidelines that outlines general punishment lengths for various offenses against our rules can be viewed on the server's [help center](../hc).

-## Legacy
-The files on all of our servers are regularly released on GitHub and made open-source for our players to access.
-If you want to download one of our worlds, or see what our plugin configs look like, you may do so on the [archive repository](https://github.com/darkstne/archive).
-All of these files are scrubbed for sensitive server information (such as database passwords) and user identifying information.